U P Hotels Ltd.

 Report on Other Legal and Regulatory Requirements

-(i) As required by the Companies (Auditor's Report) Order 2016 ("theOrder")issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act and on the basis of such checks of the books and records of theCompany as we considered appropriate and as per information and explanations given to usduring the course of audit we give in the Annexure A a statement on the mattersspecified in paragraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government in terms of section 143(11) of the Act we give inAnnexure A a statement on the matters specified in paragraphs 3 and 4 of the Order tothe extent applicable.

-(ii) As required by Section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act based on our audit we report that:

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.